Low-Impact Stays: How Taste Tavira AL Helps You Travel Responsibly

 Avant-Garde Bistro – Sunset Vibes and Inventive Cuisine

 Overlooking the Gilão River, Avant-Garde Bistro offers a contemporary setting with a relaxed yet refined atmosphere.
 Known for its Mediterranean and European dishes prepared with seasonal local produce, it’s a favourite for late afternoon drinks and dinner.
 The open kitchen adds an interactive touch, and the multilingual staff offer a warm welcome.
-Happy hour runs from 15:00 to 18:00, the perfect time to enjoy a cocktail while watching the sun dip behind the town’s rooftops.
+Happy hour runs from 15:00 to 18:00 (exept in July and August) the perfect time to enjoy a cocktail while watching the sun dip behind the town’s rooftops.

 A Ver Tavira – Elegance with a View